SAP-samples/cloud-btp-cli-api-codejam/exercises/02-authenticating-and-configuration/README.md

 You can see from the message above that the default configuration location is within a btp CLI specific directory in a `$HOME/.config/` directory.
 This is nice because it conforms to an open standard (the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)) and specifically the default value of `XDG_CONFIG_HOME`.

-The SAP Help topic [Specify the Location of the Configuration File](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/e57288d7f2aa4e59a8f70b08b82a933d.html) explains how you can override this default location either with the `--config` option or by specifying the location in the environment variable `BTP_CLIENTCONFIG`.
+The SAP Help topic [Specify the Location of the Configuration File](https://help.sap.com/docs/btp/sap-business-technology-platform/specify-location-of-configuration-file) explains how you can override this default location either with the `--config` option or by specifying the location in the environment variable `BTP_CLIENTCONFIG`.

 If you're like me, you may like to organize your configuration files within `$HOME/.config/` as non-hidden directories, so having a directory called `$HOME/.config/.btp/` may be less than ideal.
 So if this is something you also feel strongly about, use this step to address it.

-> A file or directory which has a name starting with a period (`.`) is considered "hidden", as it won't show up in any listing, unless you explicitly ask for them to be shown (incidentally, this well-known and almost universal feature [started out as a mistake due to a programming shortcut with unintended consequences](https://web.archive.org/web/20180827160401/https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp)).
+> Files or directories with names starting with a period (`.`) are considered "hidden", as they won't show up in any listing, unless you explicitly ask for them to be shown (incidentally, this well-known and almost universal feature [started out as a mistake due to a programming shortcut with unintended consequences](https://web.archive.org/web/20180827160401/https://plus.google.com/+RobPikeTheHuman/posts/R58WgWwN9jp)).
 While it's fairly common to have the `$HOME/.config/` directory itself as a hidden directory, it makes more sense to want to be able to easily see what subdirectories are in there - for what programs and systems you have configuration.

 ### Rename the config directory